vladkramarov/index_fund_volatility/README.md

 # 1. Overview

-In this project, I use Temporal Fusion Transformer (TFT) to forecast 10-day volatility of 7 tech stocks:
+In this project, I use Temporal Fusion Transformer (TFT) to forecast 10-day volatility of 7 sector-specific ETFs:

- - Adobe (ADBE)
- - Alphabet (GOOGL)
- - Amazon (AMZN)
- - Apple (AAPL)
- - Microsoft (MSFT)
- - Netflix (NFLX)
- - Nvidia (NVDA)
+ - XLK - Technology
+ - XLP - Consumer Staples
+ - XLF - Financial
+ - XLV - Health Care
+ - XLE - Energy
+ - XLI - Industrial
+ - XLU - Utilities

+Given the limited availability of high-frequency data (e.g. 5-min data), I opted to forecast **5-day Historical Volatility** which is defined as the standard deviation of daily returns across 5 days.
+More concretely, given the inputs X<sub>t-n</sub> to X <sub>t</sub>, the model predicts Y <sub>t+1</sub> to Y<sub>t+10</sub>

 One of the key features of TFT architecture is the ability to output prediction *intervals*, by using Quantile Loss function.
 The model was trained to provide 3 quantile results - P10, P50, and P90.
 Another important feature of TFT is to output multi-horizon forecast.
 For this project, the model was trained to predict 10-day ahead volatility.

 The model can be accessed via an API deployed on AWS Elastic Beanstalk using the following [link](http://pytorch-final-env.eba-zbppsjpu.us-east-1.elasticbeanstalk.com/predict).
 Due to the size of the model and the necessary imports, the API is deployed on t2.medium instance.
-So, don't use it too often, or you will make me go broke :(

  ## 2. Data Source